-Join Jerwood Compton Poetry fellow, poet and playwright Yomi Sode as he hosts the first season of Apples and Snakes: The Podcast.
+Join Jerwood Compton Poetry fellow, poet and playwright Yomi Sode as he hosts Apples and Snakes: The Podcast.

-Through conversations and performances from award-winning poets, rappers and artists such as Caleb Femi, Kat François and Eklipse, Yomi will explore what it means to be Black, British and a poet or spoken word artist.
+Through conversations and performances from award-winning poets, Yomi will explore what it means to be Black, British and a poet or spoken word artist.

 Apples and Snakes: The Podcast was produced by Natalie Fiawoo, with audio production by Drew Horley for The Lab Studios.
-The Podcast will be available to listen to and subscribe on Apple Podcasts and all other podcast platforms.
+The Podcast is available to listen to and subscribe to on Apple Podcasts and all other podcast platforms.